Siddharth1605/tech-journals/Elk.md

-Yes.
-Given your current cluster, I would stop modifying the Fluent Bit setup and build a clean ELK pipeline around the Elasticsearch/Kibana you already have.

 And I want to make one correction to my earlier recommendation: for Kubernetes, the clean architecture is Filebeat → Logstash → Elasticsearch → Kibana, not Logstash directly tailing every node's files.
 Elastic's Kubernetes guidance uses Filebeat as a DaemonSet because it runs on each node and reads /var/log/containers; Logstash then receives Beats events on port 5044.